tomorroN/aws-solution-architect/services-notes.md

 volumes created from those snapshots are all encrypted.
 It uses AWS Key Management Service (AWS KMS) customer master keys (CMK) when creating encrypted volumes and snapshots.
 Encryption operations occur on the servers that host Amazon EC2 instances, ensuring the security of both data-at-rest and data-in-transit between an instance and its attached Amazon EBS storage.

+**Network Load Balancer** - functions at the fourth layer of the Open Systems Interconnection (OSI) model.
+It can handle millions of requests per second.
+After the load balancer receives a connection request, it selects a target from the target group for the default rule.
+It attempts to open a TCP connection to the selected target on the port specified in the listener configuration.
+- Request Routing and IP Addresses
+  - If you specify targets using an instance ID, traffic is routed to instances using the primary private IP address specified in the primary network interface for the instance.
+The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance.
+  - If you specify targets using IP addresses, you can route traffic to an instance using any private IP address from one or more network interfaces.
+This enables multiple applications on an instance to use the same port.
+Note that each network interface can have its security group.
+The load balancer rewrites the destination IP address before forwarding it to the target.

 **Amazon Relational Database Service (Amazon RDS)** - managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity, while managing time-consuming database administration tasks,